DanielTheCritic/coinjar-api/README.md

 ## Logging
 Very basic logging has been implemented using *nlog*.
-Log files reside in "logs\" folder in the execution directionary.
+Log files reside in "logs" folder in the execution directory.
 These configurations can be changed by editing the *nlog.config* file.

 ## Authors